rohitjoshi21/Tanks/README.md

 # Tanks

 It is a battle of tanks.
+I have tried to make this game for learning purpose and the idea behind this game is not mine.
+I have just written the codes of this game.

 -----